auth0/auth0-cli/docs/auth0_terraform_generate.md

 It automatically scans your Auth0 Tenant and compiles a set of Terraform configuration files based on the existing resources and configurations.

+Refer to the [instructional guide](https://registry.terraform.io/providers/auth0/auth0/latest/docs/guides/generate_terraform_config) for specific details on how to use this command.

 The generated Terraform files are written in HashiCorp Configuration Language (HCL).

 This command is experimental and is subject to change in future versions.